4 Extra Debut. Paul Mason looks behind the dwarves, flying maidens and magic swords of his musical hero: Richard Wagner. From 2013.

 Mention his name and images flicker of dwarves, flying maidens, magic swords and bronze breast-plates, all of it served in vast portions to test stamina of audience and singers alike.
 But what's really going on in Wagner?

-Two hundred years after the composer's birth, Paul Mason takes a fresh look at the man whose music has gripped him for as long as he can remember.
-The megalithic fifteen hours of The Ring cycle dominate our view of Wagner, but behind it lies a man whose complex personality leaves us still struggling to understand him.
+200 years after the composer's birth, Paul Mason takes a fresh look at the man whose music has gripped him for as long as he can remember.
+The megalithic 15 hours of The Ring cycle dominate our view of Wagner, but behind it lies a man whose complex personality leaves us still struggling to understand him.
 He was a revolutionary, not just in music but also in politics, even finding himself a wanted man in exile.
 He was determined to transform drama into something which would be a powerful force in society, and a man driven by ambition to revitalise a Germany which he saw as critically unwell.
 And there were the darker instincts, not least an attitude to racial purity which leaves deep questions about his validity as an artist.

-In the first programme Mason peers into the murky depths of a tale of desire and obsession.
+In the first of two programmes, Mason peers into the murky depths of a tale of desire and obsession.
 'Tristan and Isolde' takes us deep into the mind of its composer, a man with powerful sexual urges of his own, and whose approach to life was totally reshaped by his discovery of one of the greatest philosophers of his age.